GrahamMacGregorBCGov/BC_Webmap_Lidar_STAC/src/pgstac/pgstac_load_guide.md

 - Use the `create_ndjson.ipynb` script to generate NDJSON files for all items.
 - The script extracts JSON data from the specified location.
 The catalog line must be removed, and the collection line should be saved to a separate JSON file.
-- Move the combined `item.ndjson` and the collection JSON file to another directory for easy access later.
+- Move the combined `item.ndjson` and the collection JSON file to another directory for easy access later.<br>
-<br>**the create_ndjson notebook should be modified to only compile the items and not the collection and catalog
+<br>**the create_ndjson notebook should be modified to only compile the items and not the collection and catalog**
 ### Example NDJSON

 The resulting NDJSON for the items might look like this, with one: